 The story of Namasté Solar has been written by many individuals over the past 14 years, and while we can’t cover every chapter of this history, we can offer pieces of the Namasté Story from the perspective of a group of individuals.
 Part one of this series covers the origin of our company.
-Read more of our story with parts two and three.
+Read more of our story with parts two, three, and four.

 Namasté Solar was born out of one simple conviction: there is a better way.
 A better way to power our lives, and a better way to do business.
 This often means taking a path with added challenges, but we think those challenges are worth facing to create the future we want to see.